machineghost/docs/Pop!_Accessibility.md

 Pop!_OS shares many of the same accessibility options as Gnome.
 These accessibility options allow for Pop!_OS to be used by as many people in the community as possible.
 If there are additional tools or options that you would like to see added to Pop!_OS in the future please let us know and we will see if implementation is possible.

-Additional information can be found on Gnome accessibility web page [here](https://help.gnome.org/users/gnome-help/stable/a11y.html).
+Additional information can be found on GNOME accessibility web page [here](https://help.gnome.org/users/gnome-help/stable/a11y.html).

 ## Screen Readers
 For visual impairments [Orca](https://help.gnome.org/users/orca/stable/introduction.html.en) is a screen reading tool for low sighted and blind users.

 *Orca is a free, open source, flexible, and extensible screen reader that provides access to the graphical desktop via speech and refreshable braille.*

-In Pop!_OS using the Gnome desktop environment, Orca can be launched automatically via the Universal Access Control Center under the Seeing section.
+In Pop!_OS using the GNOME desktop environment, Orca can be launched automatically via the Universal Access Control Center under the Seeing section.

 • To toggle Orca on and off press Super + Alt +S
 *Once engaged you will hear a voice confirmation “screen reader on” and it will begin reading the text on the screen through your speakers.*